Whether you’re a perfume novice or an aficionado, this is a great place to start choosing your Pure French soaps!

 Like our own families which tend to have many members, so it is with fragrances!
 Fragrance families are essentially aroma groupings of related scents.
 On the fragrance wheel, the four main fragrance notes are sub-divided into fourteen fragrance families all of which have some variations on their theme.
 Knowing which of these families work well together can be helpful when making your choices.

-3. Set the Wheel in Motion
+3. Explore the Fragrance Wheel

 The fragrance wheel is much like the colour wheel in that certain fragrance families pair well together, whilst others should be avoided!
 Near relations are usually harmonious, whilst opposites tend to complement each other.
 For example, soft oriental and citrus would pair well together as they directly oppose each other.
 The fragrance wheel is therefore a useful tool that can help us to understand exactly which fragrance families work well together, as well as reminding us which fragrance sub-families sit within each of the fragrance notes.